whyaz/whyaz/README.md

 A website about why we love living and working in Arizona: [why.az](http://why.az/).
 The illustrations on this site are drawn with HTML and CSS.
 Read more about it on meltmedia's blog: [Why WhyAZ?](http://blog.meltmedia.com/2013/08/why-whyaz/)

+## Contributing

+Help make WhyAZ even better.

+Please feel free to [submit an issue](https://github.com/meltmedia/whyaz/issues) with ideas, comments, or additional content to add.
+Or comment on any existing issues to keep the conversation going.

+If you would like to contribute via pull request, please follow the editing guidelines below.

+### What kind of content?

+Submit any reasons you love Arizona: cool places to eat, drink, or visit, fun facts about the state or its cities, or anything else you think would be interesting.
+Our main purpose is to share with the world the many reasons we think Arizona is a great place to live, work, and visit.

 ## Editing Content

 Most site content is written in Jade templates which produce the site HTML.